-If you want to learn more about folklore, these general resources are a great pace to start.
+If you want to learn more about folklore, these general resources are a great place to start.
 They include comprehensive, wide-ranging resources, as well as study and research resources.

 This site, administered by the Library of Congress, is a great research resource.
 It provides a state-by-state guide to folk culture resources, as well as educational resources and more.

-While folklore is a broad category that encompasses arts and crafts, performance, medicine and more, the term folklore is most strongly associated with the folktale – a story passed down from generation to generation usually told for the purpose of imparting wisdom, advice or warnings, or to explain natural phenomenon.
+While folklore is a broad category that encompasses arts and crafts, performance, medicine, and more, the term folklore is most strongly associated with the folktale — a story passed down from generation to generation usually told to impart wisdom, advice, or warnings, or to explain natural phenomenon.
 Below is a collection of resources to learn more about folktales from around the globe.

 As its name indicates, this site offers a rich and growing collection of fairy tales – also known as folktales – from around the world.
 Search tales by geographic origin or author.

-This site is a comprehensive collection folktales from the United States, Canada and Mexico.
+This site is a comprehensive collection of folktales from the United States, Canada, and Mexico.
 Most of the stories here are rendered in short-form, making them quick to read and easy to digest.

-This site provides background information on 15 major characters of the folktales of the United States, such as the giant lumberjack Paul Bunyan, keeper of the blue ox, Babe, and Casey Jones, the historical railroad engineer who has inspired ballads and tall tales.
-Also, find definitions to key folklore terms and information about prominent folklorists.
+This site provides background information on 15 major characters of US folktales, such as the giant lumberjack Paul Bunyan, keeper of Babe the blue ox, and Casey Jones, the historical railroad engineer who inspired ballads and tall tales.
+You’ll also find definitions to key folklore terms and information about prominent folklorists.

 Read several Mexican folktales that have been passed down through the generations.
 Each story has side-by-side Spanish and English versions, and each includes detailed notes and analysis.

-This site features a collection of more than two-dozen folktales popular in Nigeria.
+This site features more than two-dozen folktales popular in Nigeria.
 Anthropomorphic animals are prominently featured in these stories – especially the tortoise, often portrayed as a cunning trickster.
 A small glossary of West African terms is included.